numba/llvmlite/docs/source/user-guide/llvm20.rst

 As of version 0.45 llvmlite supports LLVM 20.
 The build system has been updated to use solely CMake, with added granularity about what is being consumed in linkage, and additional build options.
 The llvmlite FFI binary exposes some of these build options such that they can be queried at runtime.
-This was done to with view of making sure that the new 100% public GHA based build system is producing artefacts with the expected configurations and linkages.
+This was done with a view of making sure that the new 100% public GHA based build system is producing artifacts with the expected configurations and linkages.
 If you are building packages or locally using a custom LLVM with llvmlite, the installation documentation contains information about these options and how to use the new CMake system.